dborgis/mdft-dev_general/README.md

 # MDFT

-MDFT is a code for computing solvation free energies of a molecular solute in an arbitrary solvent in the molecular density functional theory framework.
+MDFT uses molecular density functional theory to computing solvation free energie and profile of any molecular solute in an arbitrary solvent.

 ## Authors